Hossamhaddad/taskmaster/README.md

 ## Location

 ## When the use add new task the user location will be saved with that task and will show the city name in the task details page .

+## Intent Filter

+## User can uploade images from other applications not just his phone